 Frost as desired with royal icing.

-- If you are having trouble retaining shapes, when transferring your cookies to the cookie sheets, roll and cut your cookies on a Silpat.
-When done cutting, remove excess dough around your cookies and place the entire silat in the fridge or freezer for 10 minutes.
+*If you are having trouble retaining shapes when transferring your cookies to the cookie sheets, roll and cut your cookies on a silicone baking mat.
+When done cutting, remove excess dough around your cookies, and place the entire silicone baking mat in the fridge or freezer for 10 minutes.
 Your cookies will now be easy to lift with a spatula and transfer without loosing shape.

-In a large bowl using a hand mixer or a stand mixer fitted with a paddle attachment, beat all of the icing ingredients together on medium speed for 5 minutes - start the mixer on low to avoid being covered in powdered sugar.
+In a large bowl using either a hand mixer or a stand mixer fitted with a paddle attachment, beat confectioners' sugar, meringue powder, water and extract (if using) together on medium speed for five minutes.
+Start the mixer on low to avoid being covered in confectioners' sugar.

-I start with 6 Tablespoons of water, you may need to add more if you live somewhere that is dry or you like a looser icing for flooding cookies.
+I start with six tablespoons of water, but you may need to add more if you live somewhere that is dry, or you like a looser icing for flooding cookies.

-When lifting the paddle up off the icing, the icing should drizzle down and smooth out within 10-15 seconds.
+When lifting the paddle up, the icing should drizzle down and smooth out within 10-15 seconds.
 If it's too thick, add more water.
 If it's too thin, add more sifted confectioners' sugar.